-France is well behind England, Italy and Germany in its biogas production.
+France is well behind England and Germany in its biogas production.
 Whereas England has 75 plants producing green gas at 3.5 TWh/year (TWh = terawatt), France has just 24 methanisation plants producing biogas at just 0.3 TWh/year – representing only .01% of France’s overall green gas consumption.
 Two-thirds of these French biogas plants are run by farmers who have grouped together and are producing it from agricultural waste.

 The White Paper calls for a loosening up of the punishing regulations currently applied to methanisation projects, regulations which – the think-tank claims – have a strangling effect on this renewable energy sector.
 Farmers, already suffering from the crisis in the agricultural sector, are not fully benefiting from their methanisation schemes, yet if they had more support from the public sector their endeavors could boost biogas production and thus help France become more energy-independent.
 At present, other countries are exporting their digestate (waste product to produce biogas, see article on anaerobic digestion) to France in the form of different products.

 Biométhane France also calls for natural gas to be used for vehicles as the most credible alternative to fossil fuels.
 The introduction of electric cars has been a success, and sales are steadily growing, but that system is not feasible for lorries and heavy goods vehicles, nor for buses.

 France’s onerous legal system – the unnecessarily sluggish administrative procedures and the long delays at administrative tribunals are all criticized, and a finger is pointed at judges’ lack of knowledge of the methanisation process.